Maggie Rogers says she's working on an album she'll "tour for a lifetime"

 It comes after Rogers returned to the stage this September, performing at Ohana Festival 2021 in Dana Point, California.

-She released the standalone single ‘Love You For A Long Time’ in late 2019, with a live version of the song arriving in April.
+She released the standalone single ‘Love You For A Long Time’ in late 2019, with a live version of the song arriving in April of this year.

 Last November, the musician teamed up with Phoebe Bridgers to cover the Goo Goo Dolls’ classic ‘Iris’ in celebration of Joe Biden winning the US presidential election.
 Proceeds from the joint rendition went to Democrat Stacey Abrams’ voting rights organisation, Fair Fight.